Matkillio/MarvelSnap_KeyboardAdapter/README.md

 The repository houses the necessary Python scripts, modules, and resources required to implement the keyboard adapter.
 Allowing players to perform actions such as movement and interactions within the Marvel Snap game battles.

-While the project is still in progress, the initial implementation supports the screen resolution of 1900 by 1200 pixels.
-Development efforts are focused on ensuring compatibility with different resolutions and aspect ratios.
-Future updates may expand the project to support additional screen resolutions commonly used by players.
+Development efforts are now focused on adapting all game mechanics, ensuring that every possible action is supported and can be played using the keyboard.
+I'm also focused on creating a easier way to install all dependencies/running Marvel Snap Keyboard Adapter (maybe a compiled executable?)

 Contributions from the open-source community are welcomed and encouraged.
 Developers can actively participate in improving the keyboard adapter project by submitting bug reports, feature requests, or even contributing code to enhance its functionality and compatibility.